shoaib6174/No-Code-ML/Blog 3.md

 # Steps of a Machine Learning Project

-This blogpost describes steps involved in a standard machine learning project.
-Before you know how to build a machine learning model without any code you should know about these steps.
+In the previous blog post you have learnt about the basics of ML and some common algorithms.
+In This blogpost we will talk about the steps involved in a standard machine learning project.
+After reading this you will get an idea about how to develop a ML project.

-A typical machine learning project has 7 steps.
+A typical machine learning project has 7 steps-
 1. Defining the problem
 2. Collecting the data
 3. Preprocessing the data